cewing/training.python_web/source/presentations/session09.rst

 .. class:: intro-blurb right

-| Wherein we learn
+| The flexible framework.
-| it's not built by aliens
+| Totally not built by aliens.

 What is Pyramid?